Rio Ferdinand: I don’t think about my achievements, only what I didn’t win

 Ferdinand’s haul would be the envy of most players, but having been part of a United team which dominated domestically, the former England captain hugely regrets the fact he was never able to lift the FA Cup and that he won only one of the three Champions League finals he played in.

-Even now, nearly three years since he retired, Ferdinand says he is so focused on the failures that he is unable to appreciate his many achievements.
+Even now, Ferdinand says he is so focused on the failures that he is unable to appreciate his many achievements.

-“My problem has not been thinking about the good times – and there were plenty of those at Man Utd – but sitting back and feeling gutted about the finals I lost, what I should have won.
+“My problem has not been thinking about the good times – and there were plenty of those at Manchester United – but sitting back and feeling gutted about the finals I lost, what I should have won.

 “I think to myself at times, I can’t believe we didn’t win that one, we should have won this.
 How the hell did we lose that 2009 FA Cup semi-final against Everton?
 That is one that I still think about quite a lot.
 It drives me crazy we lost that game.
 We should never have lost that.